LeosyHsu/BigNumber/README.md

 integers.

 The maximum possible length of a BigNumber is `std::string::max_size`.
+The maximum possible length of a Bignumber divide arithmetic is define in .h file `constexpr auto precision = 50 The Bignumber is support decimal arithmetic

 ## Installation
 To add BigNumber to your C++ project, you can download the `bin` folder from this repository, which